The benefits of taking medicinal mushroom supplements for all body systems are huge!

 What About Eating Them?
 The Nutrients in a Culinary Mushroom.

-They are fungus, and belong in the family of yeast and mold.
+They are fungi and belong to the family of yeast and mold.
 When you are eating a stem and a cap, you are eating the fruiting body of a mushroom.
 This is the reproductive part of the mushroom.
 Spores come off here and find a new home to make more mushrooms.
 I don’t want to get into the life cycle of a mushroom, but some of you may have heard of mycelium, which is also sold as a supplement.

-There are many recognizable types of mushrooms from the button mushroom, to the cremini, the oyster and beyond.
+There are many recognizable types of mushrooms, from the button mushroom to the cremini, the oyster, and beyond.
 Many home cooks keep dried mushrooms on their shelves to up the flavor of their kitchen creations.

-The button mushroom is an economical and versatile edible fungus, and paired with lentils, ground tomatoes, herbs and spices, makes a great plant based pasta sauce.
+The button mushroom is an economical and versatile edible fungus, and paired with lentils, ground tomatoes, herbs, and spices, makes a great plant-based pasta sauce.

-Nutritional merits to of eating mushrooms:
+Nutritional merits of eating mushrooms:

-• Low in sodium.
+Low in sodium

-• Contain fiber, which supports digestion.
+High in fiber, which supports digestion

 Eating maitake mushrooms achieves the same goal without the need for sun exposure.